Reflections & Reminders

 Make It a Nightly Habit

-The scholars of Islam have consistently recommended reciting Surah al-Mulk every night before sleeping, based on the narrations above.
+The scholars of Islam have consistently recommended reciting Surah al-Mulk every night before sleeping, based on the narration above.
 It is a short surah — thirty verses — that can be memorized with consistent effort and recited in a matter of minutes.
-The grave is a reality every soul will face, and the Prophet (peace and blessings be upon him) informed us of a surah that will protect us from its punishment.
+The grave is a reality every soul will face, and the Prophet (peace and blessings be upon him) informed us of a surah that intercedes for its reciter until he is forgiven.
 Acting on that knowledge is a mercy we give ourselves.

 This kind of consistent, nightly remembrance is exactly what keeps the heart alive — a theme we explore further in When the Heart Dries Up.